Written by Bud Bromley & Tom D. Tamarkin

 - Popular media making false claims about extreme weather events and sea level rise without full disclosure and explanation of the facts.

-- Manipulated data sets of temperature records and poor reporting stations both on land at
+- Manipulated data sets of temperature records and poor reporting stations both on land and at sea.

 - False claims that the science is settled and 97% of scientists agree that additional CO2 contributed by man is increasing the global average temperature.
 The media never mentions things like the 31,487 American scientists…9,029 of which have doctorate degrees…who signed a petition urging the U.S. government to reject the Kyoto AGW agreement.